mystery000/devopsx/docs/index.rst

-.. gptme documentation master file, created by sphinx-quickstart on Fri Oct 27 13:44:26 2023.
+.. devopsx documentation master file, created by sphinx-quickstart on Fri Oct 27 13:44:26 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gptme's documentation!
+Welcome to devopsx's documentation!
 =================================

-This is the documentation for gptme.
+This is the documentation for devopsx.

 .. note::
     This documentation site is still under construction.

-    In the meantime, see the `README <https://github.com/ErikBjare/gptme/blob/master/README.md>`_ file for more information.
+    In the meantime, see the `README <https://github.com/ErikBjare/devopsx/blob/master/README.md>`_ file for more information.

 .. toctree::
    :maxdepth: 2